Nurse Practitioner Malpractice Insurance

 Choosing the right malpractice insurer is one of the most important professional decisions you’ll make.

-More than 90 percent of our over 90,000 members nationwide report incredibly high levels of satisfaction with our efforts to prevent claims and defend their careers.
+As a member-owned company, we're dedicated solely to the interests of healthcare professionals.
+More than 90 percent of our members report high satisfaction with our efforts to prevent claims and defend their careers.

-- New-to-practice discount for clinicians who have graduated, switched specialties, or transitioned from government work or teaching in the past two years.
+- New-to-practice discounts for clinicians who have recently graduated, changed specialties, or transitioned from government service or academia.

 Additional coverage options are available:

-- General liability insurance: Add-on coverage that protects a business against liability to others resulting from bodily injury, property damage, or personal injury.
-General liability insurance does not cover liability resulting from professional services, employment practices, or workers’ compensation injuries.
+- General liability insurance: Protects against claims involving bodily injury, property damage, and personal injury.
+Does not cover professional liability, employment practices, or workers' compensation claims.

-- Additional business owner’s coverage: Commercial property (owned and rented), business and cyber liability, workers’ compensation, employment practices liability insurance (EPLI), and life, health, and disability insurance policies are also available for independent practices.
-Please contact us at (800) 780-9975 for more information.
+- Business owner's coverage: Additional options include commercial property, cyber liability, workers' compensation, employment practices liability insurance (EPLI), and life, health, and disability insurance.
+Contact us at (800) 780-9975 for details.

 Types of Coverage—Get Exactly the Protection You Need